 Pedernales Cellars features live music on Saturdays and hosts special events (including cooking demonstrations!) throughout the year.

-Tasting Fee: $12.95 for tasting room and souvenir glass, $25 for Reserve Room
+Tasting Fee: $15 for tasting room and souvenir glass; Reserve Room and barrel tastings are also available

 I had barely crossed through the front gate of Hilmy Cellars when I was met by the welcoming committee – three large sheep with black faces who seemed as momentarily perplexed by me as I was by them.
 Within a few seconds, I was old news and they went back to grazing among the vines.
 Once inside, I learned that the sheep – along with guinea fowl, a pair of friendly Great Pyrenees, and a few more animals – are all part of the team at Hilmy Cellars.
 They each have their own job to do as part of the grape-growing and wine-making process, whether that’s eating the insects so owners Erik and Neldie Hilmy don’t need to use insecticides and pesticides, keeping weeds down, or protecting the vines from local deer.
 It’s all part of Hilmy’s biodynamic plan to do what’s best for the land in order to make the best wine.

 This intriguing approach has a strong influence on the grapes grown here and thus on the Hilmy Cellars wines (distinguished by the bird on the label), which are made entirely from Texas fruit grown in Fredericksburg and sourced from other vineyards in the state.
-Having opened in March 2012, Hilmy Cellars is rapidly expanding its production of Texas wines, with several more slated to be available in the spring and summer of 2015.
+Having opened in March 2012, Hilmy Cellars has rapidly expanded its production of Texas wines.
 In addition to the Hilmy Cellars label, Erik Hilmy a.k.a. wines are also available from the vineyard.
 These wines incorporate varietals from around the world, which feature the distinct characteristics of the terroir where they are grown.